jesserogers/jesserogers.github.io/_posts/projects/2018-04-17-destiny-2-clan-website.md

 I had a lot of fun coding this site, and I'm glad my clanmates are having fun using it.

-If you wanna see us play Destiny 2, follow me on Twitch at [@KuroNoShinigami](https://twitch.tv/KuroNoShinigami).
+If you want to see us play Destiny 2, follow me on Twitch at [@KuroNoShinigami](https://twitch.tv/KuroNoShinigami).